monsterlimo/gpconnect/pages/development/fhirResourceGuidance/fhir_resource_guidance_organization.md

 summary: "Population requirements for the Organization FHIR Resource"
 ---

+## Resource Description ##

+An organization resource represents a legally recognized organization, within GP Connect these organizations will have an ODS Code.

 The headings below list the elements of the Organization resource and describe how to populate and consume them.

 {% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [Organization profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Organization-1)." %}